-It had been a traumatic time for us both and life changing for my mother.
+It had been a traumatic time for us both and life-changing for my mother.
 Financially, she was luckier than most but I spent a huge amount of time stressing over the bills as her monthly outgoings once more began to eclipse her income.
-She was living off the capital from the sale of her cottage in September 2013, which was never going be sustainable given the amount of car she needed, but she firmly resisted going into the nursing home, even though her mobility was getting worse and the necessity for a hoist to get her in an out of bed was edging ever closer.
+She was living off the capital from the sale of her cottage in September 2013, which was never going be sustainable given the amount of care she needed, but she firmly resisted going into the nursing home, even though her mobility was getting worse and the necessity for a ceiling hoist to get her in an out of bed was edging ever closer.

 I totally understand how painful it is to give up your last threads of independence.
 There is nothing dignified about growing older and having to cope with an illness on top of everything else is the final insult.

 Following a series of falls, which my mum was very insistent that I should never find out about, I was eventually told she had been admitted into the nursing home at the beginning of December 2015.
 After she was admitted, her general health deteriorated rapidly and she died shortly afterwards.
 I am glad to say that I was with her, despite her misguided belief that I had been responsible for getting her admitted into the nursing home and never really forgave me for it.